paradocx96/paradocx96/README.md

 - 🔭 I’m currently working on React-Project.
 - 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to collaborate with other develoopers.
-- 💬 Ask me about HTML/CSS.
+- 💬 Ask me about Java / HTML / CSS.

 ### Contact Me :
 <a href="https://dev.to/paradocx96">